 Life lessons are all around you if you just look for them.
 There are golden nuggets of advice in everything from your favorite Shakespeare play to the television commercial that plays repeatedly.
 Even many cliches of wisdom have come from Broadway.
-So, how can these lessons be applied to business?
+So, how can these lessons be applied to the contact center?

 Here are some customer service lessons to be learned from the Great White Way: